dsloyer/ez-kubeadm/README.md

 ## Repo Files and Network Notes:

 These are the files included in the repo:
-  * makeK8s.sh (one script to rule them all, and in the darkness bind them (LOTR))
+  * makeK8s.sh (wrapper)
   * Vagrantfiles (Vagrantfile.centos and Vagrantfile.ubuntu -- one of which is copied to Vagrantfile at runtime.
   * post-k8s.sh (make account for host user on nodes, prepare to pull kube config file, admin.conf)
   * pull-k8s-admin.sh (download admin.conf from master, for use on host)
-  * modKubeConfigFile.sh (process admin.conf file, for
+  * modKubeConfigFile.sh (process admin.conf file, extracting PKI data, collecting kubeconfig files)
   * setKubeConfigVar.sh (consolidate multi-cluster configs into KUBECONFIG env var)
   * copy public key for a desired host user account.
 E.g., I am on my host, and want to ssh to any node as <username>.
 I copy my id_rsa.pub file into the vagrant project directory, for scripted install on nodes
   The modified network CNI YAML files are included in this repository.
 They are:
   * canal2.yaml, canal2c.yaml (canal2 for Ubuntu, canal2c for CentOS),
-  * kube-flannel.yaml, kube-flannelc.yaml, and
+  * kube-flannel.yaml, kube-flannelc.yaml,
   * romana-kubeadm.yaml

 These network CNI's all seem to work well -- feel free to use any of them.
 Any quirks have been addressed in the